harsh01blr/portfolio/README.md

-# BI-Portfolio
+# Project_Portfolio
-A curated collection of real-world BI projects demonstrating skills in data extraction (SQL), transformation (Power Query, VBA), and visualization (Power BI, Excel).
+A curated collection of simple data modeling and scripting projects  using open-source tools.